tolgee/documentation/blog/2023-01-18-free-software-localization.md

 **1. Free plan of Tolgee cloud**

-When you sign up for Tolgee, we give you a free account by default.
+When you sign up for Tolgee, you will be given a free account by default.
 It is suitable for smaller individual projects with up to 3000 translations.
 There are also 10 000 credits you can use for machine translation from third-party providers such as Google Translate, DeepL, or Amazon Translate.
 The number of projects and users in the project are unlimited, so you can invite as many translators, reviewers, or collaborators as you wish.
 [Try Tolgee platform](https://app.tolgee.io/sign_up) first without any financial commitment and make an informed decision about whether or not the tool is suitable for your needs.
 ![free plan](/img/blog/free-localization/free_plan.png)

 **2. Free for open-source projects**